Amazon warehouse workers on Staten Island seek union vote

-The organizing drive comes on the heels of a contested union election in April at an Amazon warehouse in Bessemer, Ala.
-The Retail, Wholesale and Department Store Union vote failed, but a federal regulator recommended granting a new election after holding that Amazon violated federal union-busting laws.
+The organizing drive comes on the heels of a contested union election at an Amazon warehouse in Bessemer, Ala., in April.
+Though the Retail, Wholesale and Department Store Union vote failed, an NRLB hearing officer recommended in August that it be set aside and a new election held after finding that Amazon’s tactics improperly skewed election results.
 A final ruling on the do-over is pending.
 (Amazon founder Jeff Bezos owns The Washington Post.)

+It also marks another milestone in “striketober,” a moniker labor leaders have used to describe this month’s surging union organizing momentum and strike drives.
+Workers and organizers have seized on a tight labor market and simmering anger toward employers that have not raised pay to reflect, in some cases, record profits during the coronavirus pandemic.

+Employees across industries are petitioning for a greater share of those gains.
+AFL-CIO President Liz Shuler last week called the growing union activism “‘Exhibit A’ for why we need to rebalance the scales and put workers back in the center of our economy.”

 Amazon workers have long complained about dangerous working conditions and low pay.
 The company contends that it often pays more than its peers, and offers medical and other benefits, as well as opportunities for advancement.